What Are the Different Types of Bankruptcy: Your Complete Guide to Debt Relief Options

 Your ratio of secured versus unsecured debt significantly impacts chapter selection.
 Priority debts—including taxes, child support, and alimony—require full repayment regardless of bankruptcy type.
 Student loans rarely discharge except under strict undue hardship standards.
 Recent luxury purchases within 90 days may be excluded from discharge.

-Strategic bankruptcy timing can protect thousands in assets and tax refunds.
+Filing timing may affect how assets are treated under bankruptcy law.
 Prior bankruptcy discharges create mandatory waiting periods: 8 years between Chapter 7 filings, 4 years between Chapter 13 cases.
-Impending lawsuits, wage garnishments, or foreclosure sales create urgency requiring immediate filing for automatic stay protection.
+Impending lawsuits, wage garnishments, or foreclosure sales create urgency where filing may trigger automatic stay protections, subject to court limitations.

 The different types of bankruptcy exist to provide tailored debt relief—whether through complete discharge in Chapter 7 or manageable repayment in Chapter 13—ensuring every debt-burdened individual has a path to financial freedom.
 Understanding these bankruptcy options empowers you to make informed decisions about your financial future.
 Chapter 7 and Chapter 13 serve 99% of consumer needs, with each bankruptcy chapter designed for specific financial situations and goals.